EriBloo/laravel-model-snapshots/README.md

 - `snapshotHidden(bool $option = true)` - store hidden attributes
 - `snapshotDuplicate(bool $option = true)` - force snapshot even if the same already exists

-Most can be later overridden during snapshotting using those methods:
+Most can be later overridden while snapshotting using those methods:

 - `version(Closure $closure)` - Closure that will receive current Versionist object, so you can access and call its methods if needed
-- `description(?string)` - optional short description
+- `description(?string)` - add optional short description
 - `setExcept(array $except)`, `appendExcept(array $except)`, `removeExcept(array $except)` - modify excluded attributes
   list
 - `withHidden()`, `withoutHidden()` - modify if hidden attributes should be snapshotted